dansanderson/mega65-welcome-guide/determining-versions.md

 920287
 ```

-At the time I wrote this, the latest available version of the MEGA65 ROM is:
+As of this writing, the latest available version of the MEGA65 ROM is:

 ```
-920349
+920350
 ```

 ## Hypervisor and Freeze versions